pagopa/developer-portal/.changeset/odd-rice-hug.md

 "strapi-cms": patch
 ---

-Add maximum value on solution's steps
+Add minimum and maximum values on solution's steps